- Course content

 MSc in Actuarial Management employability

-Our Graduate Destination Survey (pdf) of 2010/11's MSc in Actuarial Management cohort shows that 95% of graduates are now in work*
+Our Graduate Destination Survey of the MSc in Actuarial Management class of 2014 shows that 80% of graduates are now in work.

-Some examples of where graduates from the 2010/11's MSc in Actuarial Management are working are:
+Some examples of where graduates from the MSc in Actuarial Management class of 2014 are working are: